apache/linkis/docs/en_US/ch2/Linkis Quick Start.md

 **2.3 Service Request by UJESClient**

 After the instantiation of UJESClient, the 'execute' method is invokable to request the background services of Linkis.
 An instance of JobExectutionAction should be passed as parameter, which can be obtained by invoking JobExecutionAction.builder() with following parameters:
-- creator The name of the system which holds the UJES client and requests for Linkis
+- creator: The name of the system which holds the UJES client and requests for Linkis
-- EngineType The engine type expected by the client, i.e. Spark, Hive, etc...
+- EngineType: The engine type expected by the client, i.e. Spark, Hive, etc...
-- User The user who makes this request
+- User: The user who makes this request
-- ExecutionCode The code which is requested to be executed After the UJESClient submitted the JobExecutionAction instance to Linkis services, a JobExecutionResult with execId and taskID information would be returned.
+- ExecutionCode: The code which is requested to be executed After the UJESClient submitted the JobExecutionAction instance to Linkis services, a JobExecutionResult with execId and taskID information would be returned.
 To track the logs or the status of a task, users can pass the corresponding JobExecuteResult as the parameter to the 'log' or 'status' methods of UJESClient.

 #### 3.Sample Implementation